jnissenbaum18/fsaDragDrop/README.md

       Inside the receiving controller, set the receiving data variable equal to $attrs.fsacontainer: <p>var myReceivedData = $attrs.fsagetdata</p>
     </li>
     <li>
+      <p>And that’s it!
+All you have to do now is drag the fsadraggable element into the fsacontainer element.
+You will be able to drag multiple elements to and from the container element.
+Each time you do, the fsagetdata attribute will be appended with a new index containing the new information.
+Elements can be dragged in multiple times.</p>
+      <p>For example, say you had two divs: the first is a shopping list, the second is an item.
+You would set fsadraggable and fsasetdata on the item div, and fsacontainer and fsagetdata on the shopping list div.
+When you drag the item into the shopping list, the object that is on the item's controller will be transferred through the fsagetdata and fsasetdata methods.
+It will then become available to the shopping list controller as the 0th index on an array stored on fsagetdata.
+By either adding more item divs or redragging the first item into the shopping cart div, you will append more items onto the fsagetdata array.</p>
-      And that’s it! <p>Note that myReceivedData should be treated like an async variable.
+      <p>Note: that myReceivedData should be treated like an async variable.
 It will not be filled with data until you drag the initial object into the container object.</p>
     </li>
   </ul>